Highlights

 Where to Watch The Prize of the Pole (2006)

-Looking to watch 'The Prize of the Pole' on your TV, phone, or tablet?
-Finding a streaming service to buy, rent, download, or watch the Staffan Julén-directed movie via subscription can be tricky, so we here at Moviefone want to help you out.
+Can’t wait to see 'The Prize of the Pole' wherever you like to watch?
+Hunting down a streaming service to buy, rent, download, or view the Staffan Julén-directed movie via subscription can be challenging, so we here at Moviefone want to do the work for you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Prize of the Pole' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'The Prize of the Pole' right now, here are some particulars about the Eden Films documentary flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Prize of the Pole' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'The Prize of the Pole' right now, here are some specifics about the Eden Films documentary flick.

-Interested in knowing what the movie's about?
+Here’s what’s going on in this one...
 Here's the plot: "Three men and their life-long attempts to reconcile the opposing cultural ties within them.
 The story unfolds in the tension between Robert E. Peary, the American who spent 23 years among the polar Eskimos in order to conquer the North Pole, and Minik, the sole survivor out of six Eskimos, who were put on the New York exhibition in 1897 by Peary.
 In the film's contemporary scenes, the young polar Eskimo Robert E. Peary II, a great-grandchild of the Arctic explorer, goes on an expedition into his ancestors' past, which takes him from Greenland to America.
 It changes Robert's view on himself and his family history forever." .